< Back to COVID-19 Homepage

 ANMF (SA Branch) office and library

-The ANMF (SA Branch) office, including the Library, in Ridleyton will be closed for member and student services is closed until further notice.
-We will continue to be available through our usual telephone number and email contacts.
+The ANMF (SA Branch) office, including the Library, in Ridleyton is open for member and student services and we will continue to be available through our usual telephone number and email contacts.